 Permission: Client Widgets

-With the Custom Widgets, you can create Web Office widgets to serve purposes not covered by the default widgets.
+With Custom Widgets, you can create Web Office widgets to serve purposes not covered by the default widgets.

 The simplest way to build this content is with the Rich Text Editor, a TinyMCE Text Editor that has many of the text editing tools that you would find in Microsoft Word or Google Docs.

 Adding a Custom Widget